sailpoint-oss/sailpoint-cli/cmd/workflow/delete.md

 ==Long==
 # Delete
 Delete a workflow in IdentityNow.
+You can delete multiple workflows at once, and you can delete a set of workflows specified in a file.

 ## API References:
  - https://developer.sailpoint.com/idn/api/beta/delete-workflow